templeofninpo/templeofninpo.github.io/README.md

 There is no true randomness in the universe.
 Every event, every breath, every leaf—perfectly placed in beginningless, interconnected causality.

 Beginningless Universe-Composing Motion (BUCM):
-All that is, unfolding from no beginning, composing itself through memory.
+All that is, unfolds from no beginning, composing itself through memory.
 Existence is not made—it is grown.

 Life Divines (LD):
-Life divines towards its perception of peace, it doesn't choose—it is the continual revealing of direction through alignment with the already-unfolding.
+Life divines toward its perception of peace, it doesn't choose—it reveals direction through alignment with what is already unfolding.

 God Personalization (GP):
 God has no opposite.
 God is the field, the breath, the mirror, the beloved.
 All division is a lens.